-"I do not think there is any thrill that can go through the human heart like that felt by the inventor as he sees some creation of the brain unfolding to success... such emotions make a man forget food, sleep, friends, love, everything." - Nikola Tesla Nikola Tesla was born in 1856 in present-day Croatia to Serbian parents, and became a renown inventor, mechanical and electrical engineer, physicist, and futurist.
-His aptitude for mathematics and memorization was readily apparent throughout his early education, and he continued to pursue the study of engineering in university, earning the highest marks possible.
-However, he worked himself nearly to death, and dropped out just before suffering a nervous breakdown, working various jobs for telegraph companies before moving to the United States in 1884.

-When he first moved to the U.S., Tesla worked briefly with Thomas Edison, though the men parted ways due to differences in personality, working style, and business philosophy.
-In 1893, Tesla conducted demonstrations of one of his bestknown inventions, the modern alternating current electricity supply system.
-AC soon became the standard power system of the 20th century, and has remained the worldwide standard ever since.
-Two years later, in 1895, Tesla designed the first hydroelectric power plant at Niagara Falls, an event which was publicized worldwide.
+"I do not think there is any thrill that can go through the human heart like that felt by the inventor as he sees some creation of the brain unfolding to success... such emotions make a man forget food, sleep, friends, love, everything." - Nikola Tesla Nikola Tesla was a Serbian American inventor, electrical engineer, mechanical engineer, physicist, and futurist best known for his contributions to the design of the modern alternating current electricity supply system.
+In 1893, Tesla conducted demonstrations of his AC system, which soon became the standard power system of the 20th century, and has remained the worldwide standard ever since.
+Two years later, in 1895, Tesla designed the first hydroelectric power plant at Niagara Falls, a feat that was highly publicized throughout the world.

 Tesla was a pioneer in many fields.
-The Tesla coil is widely used today in radio and television sets, and his alternating current induction motor is considered one of the ten greatest discoveries of all time.
+The Tesla coil is widely used today in radio and television sets and his alternating current induction motor is considered one of the ten greatest discoveries of all time.
 Among his other discoveries are the fluorescent light, laser beam, wireless communications, wireless transmission of electrical energy, remote control, robotics, wind turbines and vertical aircraft take-off.
-He also has over 700 patents registered worldwide.
-As a futurist, his visions included explorations of solar energy, the power of the sea, interplanetary communications, and satellites.
-Tesla's concept of wireless electricity was used to power ocean liners, destroy warships, run industry and transportation, and send communications instantaneously all over the globe.
+He is considered the father of the radio and the modern electrical transmissions systems and has over 700 patents registered worldwide.
+His futurist vision included exploration of solar energy, the power of the sea, interplanetary communications and satellites.
+Tesla's concept of wireless electricity was used to power ocean liners, destroy warships, run industry and transportation and send communications instantaneously all over the globe.

-In 1931, on his 75th birthday, Time Magazine featured Tesla on its front cover.
-However, due to financial constraints on some of his most experimental projects, he died poor and reclusive in January of 1943.
+In 1931, on his 75th birthday the inventor appeared on the cover of Time Magazine.
+Poor and reclusive, Nikola Tesla died at the age of 86 on January 7, 1943 in New York City - where he lived for nearly 60 years.
 His legacy however, has been thriving for more than a century and will undoubtedly live on for decades to come.